nvim-flutter/flutter-tools.nvim/README.md

     auto_open = false -- if true this will open the outline automatically when it is first populated }, lsp = {
-    color = { -- show the derived colours for dart variables enabled = false, -- whether or not to highlight color variables at all, only supported on flutter >= 2.10 background = false, -- highlight the background background_color = nil, -- required, when background is transparent (i.e. background_color = { r = 19, g = 17, b = 24},)
-      foreground = false, -- highlight the foreground virtual_text = true, -- show the highlight using virtual text virtual_text_str = "■", -- the virtual text character to highlight
-    },
     on_attach = my_custom_on_attach,
     capabilities = my_custom_capabilities, -- e.g. lsp_status capabilities
     --- OR you can specify a function to deactivate or change or control how the config is created